Mirkus2/ROS-blueberry-plant/README.md

 This projects point was to simulate a plant in ROS Gazeebo.

 Right now the project is missing the STL file because of its size.
-You need to add it to catkin_ws/src/blueberry_model/meshes
+You need to add it to catkin_ws/src/blueberry_model/meshes, for this project the name is blueberry_plant.stl

 For this project to work you need to install ROS noetic and then add the following lines to the terminal. cd ~/catkin_ws